microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - 'ndcg': minimize 1 - ndcg_score.
     - 'ndcg@k': minimize 1 - ndcg_score@k. k is an integer.
 * User-defined function.
-A customized metric function needs to have the follwing signature:
+A customized metric function that requires the following (input) signature, and returns the input config’s value in terms of the metric you want to minimize, and a dictionary of auxiliary information at your choice:

 ```python
 def custom_metric(